diaaldin/Wasslni-Plus/assets/icons/README.md

 2. A delivery truck with motion lines
 3. Abstract "W" or "W+" lettermark with package elements
 4. A package with a checkmark (representing delivered)
-5. Minimalist box icon with teal-to-orange gradient
+5. Minimalist box icon with deep blue-to-sky blue gradient